logo

 Rory Dall

-Ruaidhri Dall Mac Mhuirich composed seven songs which survive today.
-They use traditional Gaelic meters and song airs.
-The songs have been published with English translations: William Matheson, The Blind Harper, SGTS 1970.
+Ruaidhri Dall Mac Mhuirich, the Scottish Rory Dall, composed seven songs which survive today.
+These are grand Gaelic ‘oran mòr’, big songs.
+They use traditional complex poetic meters and song airs.
+All of the song texts have been published with English translations and detailed commentary: William Matheson, The Blind Harper, SGTS 1970.

-Perhaps his most famous song is the humourous Féill nan Crann, about a harper who loses his harp key, but he also composed songs in praise of his patron, McLeod of Dunvegan.
+Perhaps his most famous song is the humourous Féill nan Crann, about a harper who loses his harp key.
+We don’t know the original tune for this song, though in modern times a pibroch tune has been used for it.

 Listen to the first two verses of Oran do MhacLeòid Dhùn Bheagain sung by William Matheson.
 From his double CD Gaelic Bards and Minstrels, Scottish Tradition 16, Greentrax CDTRAX 9016D, 1993.
 Used with permission.
 Click here to order.